-- The customer's name and address, order or serial number. - The production date. - The kind of anodizing (clear or coloured). - The specified coating thickness class and the actual thickness measured (minimum and maximum values of average and local thicknesses). - The results of the mass loss test. - Where applicable, the results of the dye spot test or admittance test. - Where applicable, the results of the surface abrasion resistance test. - Where applicable, evidence that the colouring technique conforms to 12.7.13. - Measures taken to remedy values not meeting the requirements.
+- The customer's name and address, order or serial number. - The production date. - The kind of anodizing (clear or coloured). - The specified coating thickness class and the actual thickness measured (minimum and maximum values of average and local thicknesses). - The results of the mass loss test. - The results of the examination for visible defects. - The results of the assessment of surface texture and, where applicable, colour. - Where applicable, the results of the dye spot test or admittance test. - Where applicable, the results of the surface abrasion resistance test. - Where applicable, evidence that the colouring technique conforms to 12.7.13. - The results of all other tests required by the customer. - The agreed sampling procedure.
+See 9.1 - The type of test specimens for product tests.
+See 12.7.1 - Measures taken to remedy values not meeting the requirements.

-- The results of analyses and temperature monitoring of etch baths, and the number of shifts worked. - The results of analyses and temperature monitoring of anodizing baths, and the number of shifts worked. - The product name and application of any proprietary chemicals or processes used, for example in sealing. - The results of analyses and temperature and pH monitoring of sealing baths.
+- The results of analyses and temperature monitoring of etch baths, and the number of shifts worked. - The results of analyses and temperature monitoring of anodizing baths, and the number of shifts worked.

+- The product name and application of any proprietary chemicals or processes used, for example in sealing. - The results of analyses and temperature and pH monitoring of sealing baths.